10 Signs of Chemical Submission and How to Protect Your Safety at Night

 In case of suspected chemical submission, speed is essential.
 Some substances can be eliminated within a few hours or days.
 Blood and urine samples may become less usable over time, and some precautionary samples may be refused after too long a delay.

 If the time limit has passed, other elements can still be useful: hair, clothing, biological traces, messages, witnesses, video surveillance, or material evidence.
-It is therefore important to seek advice from a health professional or a specialized structure, even if the event did not just occur.
+It is therefore important to seek advice from a healthcare professional or a specialized structure, even if the event did not just occur.

 Useful numbers and contacts